wellrestedphp/wellrested/docs/source/getting-started.rst

 This is a good start, but it provides the same response to every request.
 Let's provide this response only when a client sends a request to ``/hello``.

 For this, we need a router_.
-A router_ examines the request and sends the request through to the handler that mataches the request's HTTP method and path.
+A router_ examines the request and sends the request through to the handler that matches the request's HTTP method and path.

 .. _`Example 2`:
 .. rubric:: Example 2: Routed "Hello, world!"